-The public has always played a major role in managing events in small and large communities, be they emergency events, the environment, or the organisation of public or private activities.
+The public has always played a major role in managing events in small and large communities, be the emergency events, the environment, or the organisation of public or private activities.
 The availability of mobile, networked information communication technologies in the hands of ordinary people makes information exchange increasingly potent and pervasive.
-The expected evolution for the near future is the evolution of Web based services supporting grassroots participation by users, customers and citizen in information sharing in a number of fields, from eCommerce (most of which are already ongoing, see [1], to emergency response [2] and consumer collective applications such as realtravel.com [3].
+The expected evolution for the near future is the evolution of Web based services supporting grassroots participation by users, customers, and citizens in information sharing in a number of fields, from eCommerce (most of which are already ongoing, see O'Really, 2005), to emergency response Palen, Hiltz, and Liu (2007) and consumer collective applications such as realtravel.com (Conrady, 2007).